ankith26/My-PyChess/README.md

 - It has single player mode (random move generator which is easy for beginners).
 - It has a preference menu where, you can customize the game to meet your needs.

+## What's next in Version 2.3
+- EXPECTED TIME OF RELEASE: THIRD WEEK OF MARCH 2020.
+- Cleaning the code, performance upgrades and fixing minor bugs.
+- Adding new menus for Singleplayer and Online games.
+- Adding new menus for Docs and About.
+- Upgrading textboxes a bit.
+- Adding some placeholder code for future upgrade while starting work on singleplayer and online features.

-## What's next in (v3)(planned)
+## What's next in Version 3.0

-- EXPECTED TIME OF RELEASE: FEBRUARY 2020
+- EXPECTED TIME OF RELEASE: SECOND WEEK OF APRIL 2020
-- The code will be revamped.
+- The code will be revamped (and cleaned),
 - Undo moves option.
-- Save/load games with a new way of storing gamedata (as a list of FEN strings) .
+- Save/load games with a new way of storing gamedata (as a list of FEN strings).
-- Online play may be added.
+- Online play MAY BE added.
-- Singleplayer may be upgraded.
+- Singleplayer MAY BE upgraded.
 - I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

 ## Long term Future Goals with the Game
 - Clean, easy to understand code to be implemented.
 - Support for Pygame v2 (which is releasing soon).
 - Online Gameplay (on wlan and lan) with Chat interface.
 - Better SinglePlayer.
-- Adding sound effects.
 - En Passant (This feature is coming soon).